vanhoefm/macstealer/README.md

 This repo contains **MacStealer**.
 It can test Wi-Fi networks for **MAC address stealing** **attacks (CVE-2022-47522)**.
 This vulnerability affects Wi-Fi networks with malicious insiders, where our attack can **bypass client isolation**, which is sometimes also known as AP isolation.
-It can also be used to bypass Dynamic ARP inspection (DAI) and similar techniques that prevent clients from attacking each other.
-Our attack can be used to intercept the traffic of other users.
+Our attack intercepts the traffic of other users.
+The attack can also be used to bypass Dynamic ARP inspection (DAI), and can likely also be used to bypass other methods that prevent clients from attacking each other.
 The attack is also known as the _security context override attack_, see Section 5 of our [USENIX Security '23 paper](https://www.usenix.org/conference/usenixsecurity23/presentation/schepers).

 Concrete examples of possible affected networks are:

 - Enterprise networks where users may distrust each other, and where techniques such as client isolation